maxchehab/quickfix/README.md

-# quickfix
-Detects and saves local changes to dependencies that are protected by .gitignore.

 ## Why?

 You've worked 8,000 million-bazillion hours on 4 cups of coffee a minute trying to fix some stupid bug.
 It's 2am.
 If it's not fixed by morning Australia will cease to be a country.